This article is shared by Player Development Project

 So, what is a leader?
 Wheatley argues that we need to abandon the idea of relying on the leader-as-hero in favor of inviting in the leader-as-host.
 Wheatley explains that the leader-as-host is in tune with the complexity and chaos of the ordinary world-at-large.
-No matter the organization led—country, business, school, club—the leader-as-host knows instinctively that all participants in the organization matter.
+No matter the organisation led—country, business, school, club—the leader-as-host knows instinctively that all participants in the organisation matter.

-The leader-as-host often abandons or de-emphasizes the pre-existing hierarchies and role descriptions.
+The leader-as-host often abandons or de-emphasises the pre-existing hierarchies and role descriptions.
 Instead, they listen to the people who serve and to those whom it serves.
 They find out who can do what; they learn what potential contributions lie fallow; they invite solutions from wherever for the problems at hand; they listen and converse and invest.
-Mostly they realize that people are more apt to thrive in an organization if they participate in helping create it.
+Mostly they realise that people are more apt to thrive in an organisation if they participate in helping create it.

 Here is the bullet list of what the leader-as-host attends to: